 Customs and cultural experiences.
 There are a number of fascinating cultural experiences awaiting you in Istria.
 Taking a walk along the Glagolitic Alley, you learn about the old Slavic alphabet that used to be used by Croatians.
 The trail includes various monuments along the road from Roč to Hum.
 Also, the former railway Parenzana has been turned into a popular trail leading through the countryside past hilltop towns.
 Visiting Vodnjan, don’t miss the unique photo opportunity with ‘kožuns’, a traditional dry stone shelter used for centuries in Istria.

 Top sights.
 Discover and visit the landmarks of Istria!
-While the peninsula has a wealth of stories to tell about its attractions, there are a few that regularly stand out such as: the Roman amphitheatre Arena in Pula, UNESCO World Heritage Site - Euphrasian Basilica in historical centre of Poreč, Church of St. Euphemia in the historical core of Rovinj, Pazin Castle and town walls in Motovun.
+While the peninsula has a wealth of stories to tell about its attractions, there are a few that regularly stand out such as: the Roman amphitheater Arena in Pula, UNESCO World Heritage Site - Euphrasian Basilica in the historical center of Poreč, Church of St. Euphemia in the historical core of Rovinj, Pazin Castle and town walls in Motovun.

 Natural attractions and top beaches